liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/13-configuring-service-properties/01-configuring-service-properties-intro.markdown

 [TOC levels=1-4]

-Service Builder generates a `service.properties` file in your `*-service` module's `src/main/resources` folder. @product@ uses this file's properties to alter your service's database schema.
+Service Builder generates a `service.properties` file in your `*-service` module's `src/main/resources` folder. @sharepoint@ uses this file's properties to alter your service's database schema.
 You should not modify this file directly, but rather make any necessary property overrides in a `service-ext.properties` file in that same folder.